sidou10/nlp-w2v-sgns/README.md

 (0.91262585867689616, 'denim')
 ```

-Training on sentences.txt and printing the 10 most similar to "man"
+Training on sentences.txt and printing the 10 words the most similar to "man"
 ```
 (0.92840613535955896, 'woman')
 (0.88753333292909398, 'guy')